dell/omnia/docs/README.md

 - Added ability to upgrade kernel on Red Hat devices
 - Added support for shared LOM (LAN on Motherboard) configuration
 - Due to known limitations with AWX, installation of AWX is now optional using the parameters `awx_web_support`.
+- Added LMod module system to handle the MODULEPATH Hierarchical problem.

 # Using Omnia
 1. Set up your network based on the sample topologies provided [here](NETWORK_TOPOLOGY_LOM.md)